-In case you don’t know, normalcy bias is when someone chooses to not believe something bad will happen, because they’d rather believe that life will continue on as normal, without anything abnormal happening.
-If you’d like to learn more about normalcy bias and other mindset issues that keep people from preparing, go to mind4survival.com/57 where I discuss how to convince someone to prepare and go over five reasons people don’t prepare.
+In case you don’t know, normalcy bias is when someone chooses not to believe something terrible will happen because they’d rather believe that life will continue as normal.
+A life without anything strange happening.
+If you’d like to learn more about normalcy bias and other mindset issues that keep people from preparing, go to mind4survival.com/57.
+That's the episode where I discuss how to convince someone to prepare and go over five reasons people don’t prepare.

 Normalcy bias is one of the reasons you saw stores get cleared out in advance of Hurricane Florence this past week.
-The people clearing out the stores were, by and large, people who weren’t prepared because they chose not to, due to normalcy bias.
-That’s because normalcy bias is when someone chooses to not believe something bad will happen, because they’d rather believe that things will continue on as normal, without anything abnormal happening.
+The people clearing out the stores were, by and large, people who didn't prepare because they chose not to, due to normalcy bias.
+That’s because normalcy bias is when someone chooses not to believe something terrible will happen because they’d instead think that things will continue as usual, without anything abnormal happening.

 Unfortunately, there is little that you can do to stop another person’s normalcy bias.
 That is especially true when a person has no motivation to think another way.

 Why doesn’t a person have the motivation to think another way?
 One reason is that the majority of people they interact with think like them.
-Groupthink tells them that the majority of people in the world believe the status quo will remain the norm and nothing bad will happen to them.
+Groupthink tells them that the majority of people in the world believe the status quo will remain the norm, and nothing terrible will happen to them.

-Groupthink tells people that not only will nothing bad happen, but if it does there will be someone there to help them overcome the difficulty.
+Groupthink tells people that not only will nothing terrible happen.
+It also states that if it does, there will be someone there to help them overcome the difficulty.
 That someone may be government, local community, charities, and others.
 In other words, groupthink, a.k.a. group normalcy bias, reinforces that people only need to be marginally prepared, if any preparations at all.

-Heck, all we have to do is look at the FEMA “Build A Kit” webpage to see that the government recommends having three days of emergency food, water, and supplies.
+Heck, all we have to do is look at the FEMA “Build A Kit” webpage to see that the government recommends, which is storing three days of emergency food, water, and supplies.
 More specifically, FEMA states, and I quote, “After an emergency, you may need to survive on your own for several days.
-Being prepared means having your own food, water and other supplies to last for at least 72 hours.”
+Being prepared means having your food, water, and other supplies to last for at least 72 hours.”